grafana/loki/docs/api.md

 ## `POST /api/prom/push`

 `/api/prom/push` is how log entries are sent to Loki.
-The deafult behavior is for the POST body to be a snappy-compress protobuf messsage:
+The default behavior is for the POST body to be a snappy-compress protobuf messsage:

 - [Protobuf definition](/pkg/logproto/logproto.proto)